Program Eligibility & Rules

 - Participation in an Entertainment Industry HBCU Immersion experience in Los Angeles, Summer 2021

-- Participate in a 8-10 week internship with major studios, networks, agencies, record labels, sports, technology, and other leading industry organizations
+- Participate in an 8-10 week internship with major studios, networks, agencies, record labels, sports, technology, and other leading industry organizations

 - Participate in various professional development programs to equip participants for employment upon graduation